Kullback–Leibler divergence

-In the simple case, a relative entropy of 0 indicates that the two distributions in question have identical quantities of information.
-Relative entropy is a nonnegative function of two distributions or measures.
-It has diverse applications, both theoretical, such as characterizing the relative (Shannon) entropy in information systems, randomness in continuous time-series, and information gain when comparing statistical models of inference; and practical, such as applied statistics, fluid mechanics, neuroscience and bioinformatics.
+Relative entropy is always a non-negative real number, with value 0 if and only if the two distributions in question are identical.
+It has diverse applications, both theoretical, such as characterizing the relative (Shannon) entropy in information systems, randomness in continuous time-series, and information gain when comparing statistical models of inference; and practical, such as applied statistics, fluid mechanics, neuroscience, bioinformatics, and machine learning.